Paul Stirling: Franchise career

 In September 2018, he was named in Kandahar's squad in the first edition of the Afghanistan Premier League tournament.
 The following month, he was named in Paarl Rocks' squad for the first edition of the Mzansi Super League T20 tournament.

 In July 2019, he was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 He signed a contract with Northamptonshire for the 2020 Vitality t20 Blast on 31 January 2020.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.
-On February of 2021 Stirling signed to Islamabad United as a replacement player.
+In February 2021 Stirling signed to Islamabad United as a replacement player.
 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.
 He played the first five games of the PSL for Islamabad United before leaving for international duty with Ireland.
 He returned to Islamabad United before their eliminator game against Lahore Qalandars.

 In the inaugural season of The Hundred, he was signed by the Southern Brave.

+In 2023, he played for the Oval Invincibles in the 2023 Final of The Hundred.
+The Invincibles winning by 14 runs.